kitnil/awesome/README.md

 ## Go

+- [dockfmt](https://github.com/jessfraz/dockfmt) - Dockerfile format and parser.
+Like `gofmt` but for Dockerfiles.
 - [wordlistgen](https://github.com/ethicalhackingplayground/wordlistgen) - Generates target specific word lists for Fuzzing with fuff
 - [meg](https://github.com/tomnomnom/meg) - Fetch many paths for many hosts - without killing the hosts
 - [waybackurls](https://github.com/tomnomnom/waybackurls) - Fetch all the URLs that the Wayback Machine knows about for a domain